-The bevy of things to do in Yorkshire has received much-hype of late and for good reason – the four counties within pack so much attractions you can easily spend months touring around and still fail to cover everything.
+The bevy of things to do in Yorkshire has received much-hype of late and for good reason – the four counties within pack so many attractions you can easily spend months touring around and still fail to cover everything.

 The North is the largest and also the most beautiful.
 Untouched by the Industrial Revolution, this place is adorned by great houses, wealthy abbeys, and seaside resorts.
 To the East, there are rolling farmlands and towns with lots of character.